corpnewt/USBMap/README.md

 *Wait... what just happened?*

-One of the biggest changes to affect us Hackintoshers is that Apple now imposes a 15 USB port per controller limit.
+Well, one of the biggest changes to affect us Hackintoshers is that Apple now imposes a 15 USB port per controller limit.
 At the surface, this doesn't sound terribly problematic.
 Most motherboards have far fewer than 15 physical ports - not to mention some have third party chipsets that can share the load (since *each* controller has its own 15 port limit).

 *Why 15?*